 - Send a relative within the second degree by consanguinity or affinity (blood or marriage) to complete an application for an absentee ballot to be mailed to you on your behalf.

-- Complete the Application for Official Absentee Ballot form and submit it to the County Clerk.
+- Complete the 2020 Ballot Application Request form and submit it to the County Clerk.

 Military and Overseas Citizen Voting